dmnfarrell/dmnfarrell.github.io/_posts/2023-11-12-whisper-diarization.markdown

 ## Code

 This code will take an audio file and convert it to mono using ffmeg, then use whisper to transcribe it.
 The voice segments are delineated using the `PretrainedSpeakerEmbedding` model.
-The clustering algorithm then fits the embeddings to assign each segments to a speaker accordingly.
+The clustering algorithm then fits the embeddings to assign each segment to a speaker accordingly.
+The number of speakers should be identified in advance.
 Finally the output can be written as a transcript.
 This is the process as I understand it at least.

 ```python
 import glob, os, subprocess